SiliconLabs/wiseconnect/examples/snippets/crypto/aes/readme.md

 ## Getting Started

-Refer the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:
+Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Install Studio and WiSeConnect 3 extension
 - Connect your device to the computer